usbalbin/RayTracer/README.md

 Reverse Ray Tracer for rendering graphics using CPU or GPU via OpenCL.

 ## TODO:

+- Add BVH structure support in advancedRayTracer - kernel, potentialy improving performance from n to log(n) with BVH
+  - BVH for object/mesh lookup in advancedRayTracer - kernel
+  - BVH for triangle lookup per object/mesh in advancedRayTracer - kernel

 - Rename "Object" struct to "Mesh"

 - Make sure there is CPU-compute support and remove depricated "DebugRayTracer"